Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Simulation study

+In summary ML often has the lowest MSE for all $n$ and all betas, overcoming MI.
+IPW behaves very similar to ML for $b_{z}$, but it has very high MSE for $b_{0}$ and $b_{1}$ with $n=230$.
+In some situations, MI20's MSE are worse than MI5's.

+In the last scenario S4 (35\% imbalanced missing data), Table \ref{fig:S4}, MSE results are closest to zero in MI20 method to estimate all coefficients in all dimensions, except to $b_{1}$ in $n=230$, where the MSE closest to zero is in ML.
+In this scenario IPW2 is the method that present the highest MSE.

+In summary, MI20 is the best method, except for $n=230$ to $b_{1}$ and the worst method is IPW.

 In general, it can be said that all the methods work consistently.
 Furthermore, the conclusions about the best method are very similar for the simulated scenarios.
+In general, the MI and ML methodology are the results with MSE closest to zero.
+The scenario S1, that is in a MCAR context with small proportion of missing, the MI or ML present the MSE results closest to zero according de dimension of sample.
+MI for $n=400$ and ML for $n=1000$.
+In the other scenario MCAR, S2, with 20\% of proportion of missing, the method with smaller MSE for $n=400$ is MI.
+In the others dimensions MI and ML are the methods that present smaller MSE depending on the dimension and on the parameter.
+The balanced scenarios present smaller MSE with MI or ML.
+IPW and CC are the methods that present biggest MSE in MCAR context, except in S2 with big sample.

+In case of scenario S3, MAR context with unbalanced proportion of missing, the parameter $b_{z}$ present MSE closest to zero with IPW method, while the others parameters present smaller MSE with ML.
+In other hand, the method that present biggest MSE is MI to big sample.
+To the others dimensions the worst methods are IPW or MI depending on the parameter and sample size.

+In case of MAR context with unbalanced and big proportion of missing, scenario S4, MSE is closest to zero with the MI methodology.
+In other hand MSE is biggest with IPW.

+In general, S1 and S2 present lower MSE with ML and MI.
+ML is the method with lowest MSE in S3 and in S4 is the MI method that present lowest MSE.

-In scenario S1, the MI and ML methodology are the best, while in S4 methods MI5 or MI20 are the winners.
-On the other hand, scenarios S1 and S4 also present the same method as the worst, MI20 and IPW2, respectively.
-In S2, the best method is MI5 when $n\geq 400$; for $n=230$, the best results are achieved by ML or MI5, depending on the parameter.
-In scenario S3, there is no clear winning method.
-From these results it can be concluded that, when the missing proportion is small and balanced, the best method is ML; and that, when the missing proportion is large and unbalanced, the best method is MI5.
+From these results it can be concluded that, when the missing proportion is balanced, the best method is MI or ML.
+When the missing proportion is unbalanced, the best method is MI if the proportion of missing is big or ML if the proportion of missing is not so big.